 About the Practice

 LG Dental Centre offers exceptional care to patients of all ages in Toronto and the surrounding areas.
 This includes procedures to help those with anemia receive safe, effective care so they can maintain gorgeous, healthy grins.
-If you are ready to set up a visit with Dr. Bahar Madani, Dr. Larry Goldstein, or Dr. Noah Gasner or want more information on their services, call LG Dental Centre’s office at (416) 224-8300 or visit their website.
+If you are ready to set up a visit with our dentists and want more information on our services, call LG Dental Centre’s office at (416) 224-8300 or visit their website.